justinstenning/Direct3D-Rendering-Cookbook/README.md

 *****************************************
 -----------------------------------------
-Chapter 2 projects: *Rendering with Direct3D*
+Chapter 2: *Rendering with Direct3D*
 -----------------------------------------
 * Building a simple rendering framework